rakeshmithun/Udacity_Jasmine_testing/README.md

 ### How to Run the Application
 1. download or clone this repository.

-2. Find the index.html file, and open the file in a modern browser.
+2. Find the index.html file, and open the file in a web browser.

 3. The Jasmine tests are displayed at the bottom of the index.html page.